Lightprotocol/light-protocol/web/webapp/README.md

 - [ ] compatibility with zk-enabled wallets (account.rs)
 - [ ] permissionless SPL/NFTs
 - [ ] caching
-- [ ] migrate to use releases, localne
+- [ ] migrate to use releases, localnet